xrrocha/nobocoder/README.md

 }
 ```

-When we mix this trait to our application we now have:
+After mixin this trait to our application we have:

 ```scala
 object URLFetcher extends App with Timer with Logger {